Knowledge base

 Preamble

-Transfer a message from the Infomaniak Web Mail app
+Forward a message from the Infomaniak Web Mail app

 To do this:

-2. Open the message to be forwarded.
+2. Open the message to forward.

 Indeed, by default the original email will be quoted in plain text directly in the body of the email: